ablab/IsoQuant/README.md

 ### Specifying input data via dataset description file

 This option will be deprecated in future releases.
+To process multiple experiments, please use `--yaml` instead.

 If you wish to process several independent experiments in a single run, you should provide a dataset description file via `--fastq_list` or `--bam_list` (see description below).